oracle/cloudtestdrive/AppDev/cloud-native/livelabs/standalone/kubeflow/Lab-Kubeflow-step4.md

 ## Demo 3 - Mnist E2E model Notebook

+> Be sure to have enough CPU and RAM resources in your Kubernetes cluster to run mnist-model and tfjos pods

 Mnist Kubeflow example (Modified National Institute of Standards and Technology) guides you through the process of taking an example model, modifying it to run better within Kubeflow, and serving the resulting trained model.

 The orginal steps are available https://github.com/kubeflow/examples/tree/master/mnist#vanilla